ubc-library-rc/gis-spatial-stories/content/resources-web-mapping.md

 While the Google Maps Platform offers a panoply of mapping tools including [dynamic maps](https://mapsplatform.google.com/maps-products/dynamic-maps/), you must be very careful about surreptitious charges.
 For example, while the [embed maps API](https://developers.google.com/maps/documentation/embed/get-started?hl=en) is free with unlimited usage, you must sign up for Google Cloud.
 Google Cloud is only free for 90 days then will charge you $200 monthly.
 In our opinion, it is recommended to invest your time and energy in learning a free and open-source option like uMap or Leaflet.

+See our [Google MyMaps demo] (https://ubc-library-rc.github.io/gis-intro-leaflet/content/mymaps.html) in our webmapping workshop.

 ----

 ## uMap
 [uMap](https://umap.openstreetmap.fr/en/) is a free and open-source platform that allows you to create webmaps using OpenStreetMap (OSM) data.
 You can then embed these maps into a website, or simply share the link with collaborators and audiences.
 You can choose from a variety of basemaps, and even upload and add data layers of your own! uMap is very easy to use, but has little room for customization.
 It is an entirely web-based interface and requires no prior expertise.

 The below map was created in 5 minutes using data downloaded from Vancouver [open data portal](https://opendata.vancouver.ca/explore/dataset/parks-polygon-representation/information/).
+See our [uMap demo] (https://ubc-library-rc.github.io/gis-intro-leaflet/content/umap.html) in our webmapping workshop.

 <iframe width="100%" height="500px" frameborder="0" allowfullscreen allow="geolocation" src="//umap.openstreetmap.fr/en/map/vancouver-parks_1219886?scaleControl=false&miniMap=false&scrollWheelZoom=false&zoomControl=true&editMode=disabled&moreControl=true&searchControl=null&tilelayersControl=null&embedControl=null&datalayersControl=true&onLoadPanel=none&captionBar=false&captionMenus=true#12/49.2605/-123.0997"></iframe><p><a href="//umap.openstreetmap.fr/en/map/vancouver-parks_1219886?scaleControl=false&miniMap=false&scrollWheelZoom=true&zoomControl=true&editMode=disabled&moreControl=true&searchControl=null&tilelayersControl=null&embedControl=null&datalayersControl=true&onLoadPanel=none&captionBar=false&captionMenus=true#12/49.2605/-123.0997">See full screen</a></p>

 <!--
 <iframe src="http://u.osmfr.org/m/1219886/" style="width:100%; height:500px"></iframe> -->

 ----